polterguy/system42/components/bootstrap/widgets/navbar/README.md

 ![alt tag](screenshots/ajax-navbar-menu-example-screenshot.png)

 Notice, if you create the above Hyperlambda as a lambda page in your CMS, you must make sure you use a template without a navbar menu.
 Otherwise, the two menus will be rendered at the same position, and only one of them will be visible.
-The _"no-navbar-menu"_ template for instance, is perfect.
+The _"no-navbar-menu"_ template for instance is perfect.

 Notice also, that you actually control the Navbar's appearance on the CSS classes you use for its parent widget.
-The Navbar itself, actually has no *[_class]* property.
+The Navbar itself, actually has no *[class]* property.
 The above Hyperlambda for instance, creates a Navbar attached to the top of your screen.
 If you wish to attach it to the bottom of your screen for instance, you could use something like the following.

 ```
-p5.web.widgets.create-container:my-navbar
+create-widget:my-navbar
   position:0
   parent:cnt
   element:nav